Foreign Minister Winston Peters slams former Prime Minister Jenny Shipley after China Daily article appears

 "If you know about the BNZ and that scandal and the Winebox and everything else, she exhibited no financial understanding of commerce whatsoever, so what do I make of this is that there is somebody else just selling out New Zealand interests."

-When asked if he was really saying she was selling out New Zealand he said "Yes, I've said that for a long time."
+When asked if he was really saying she was selling out New Zealand he said: "Yes, I've said that for a long time."

 The article first appeared on Monday but does not mention the strained relations between China and New Zealand which were accentuated when the GCSB objected to Huawei's involvement in Spark's 5G plans.